loafey/master-thesis/Thesis/TODO/Minor.md

   - [ ] "every aspect of Lithium is based on a set of rules": I'm not sure what you are trying to say here.
 The transformations and compilation is not described in the rules of section 3.3.
-  - [ ] The boxes for "Right injection" and "Left injection" seem to be mixed up.
-(Right uses inl, Left uses inr on p24.)
   - [ ] The long figures look impressive, but I'm a bit worried about the "pattern matching" on things like "��,��↦[��0]": what happens if the list that z maps to is not a singleton list?